taligentx/dscKeybusInterface/README.md

 * Web virtual keypad:
   ![dsc-web](https://user-images.githubusercontent.com/12835671/57727601-8cebb280-7657-11e9-9404-dbdaeed9adae.png)

+This library has also been ported to [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos) to support native esp8266 integration with [Apple HomeKit & Siri](https://www.apple.com/ios/home/) as a standalone accessory using [esp-homekit](https://github.com/maximkulkin/esp-homekit) - see the [dscKeybusInterface-RTOS](https://github.com/taligentx/dscKeybusInterface-RTOS) repository for details.

 ## Why?
 **I Had**: _A DSC security system not being monitored by a third-party service._
 **I Wanted**: _Notification if the alarm triggered._

 I was interested in finding a solution that directly accessed the pair of data lines that DSC uses for their proprietary Keybus protocol to send data between the panel, keypads, and other modules.
-Tapping into the data lines is an ideal task for a microcontroller and also presented an opportunity to work with the [Arduino](https://www.arduino.cc) platform.
+Tapping into the data lines is an ideal task for a microcontroller and also presented an opportunity to work with the [Arduino](https://www.arduino.cc) and [FreeRTOS](https://www.freertos.org) (via [esp-open-rtos](https://github.com/SuperHouse/esp-open-rtos)) platforms.

 While there has been excellent [discussion about the DSC Keybus protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol) and a few existing projects, there were major issues that remained unsolved:
 * Error-prone Keybus data capture.